CBA-Consult/scev-self-charging-electric-vehicle/generated-documents/technical-design/system-design.md

 * **User Interface Module:** Provides real-time feedback on energy generation, storage, and consumption.
 Includes visualizations of energy flow and battery status.
 Communicates with the PMU and BMS.

-* **Pendulum Energy Harvester Module (Research & Development):**  This module, currently under research, aims to supplement the solar energy harvesting via kinetic energy from wheel rotation using a pendulum mechanism.
+* **In Wheel Frictionless Maglev Energy Harvester Module (Research & Development):**  This module, currently under research, aims to supplement the solar energy harvesting via kinetic energy from wheel rotation using magnetic levitation technology to eliminate friction and drag.
 (Details in Section 6)

 **4. Interface Specifications:**